 * The campfire stew filling can be used as a vegan sloppy Joes filling, if you would like a different recipe for Vegan Sloppy Joes then do have a look at our favourite one.

-* A colourful salad, such as this Italian Panzanella Bread Salad or this Traditional Waldorf Salad
+* A colourful salad, such as this Italian Panzanella Bread Salad or this Traditional Waldorf Salad.

 * Vegan coleslaw, either shop-bought or home-made.
-I like to prepare an easy home-made coleslaw by simply mixing vegan mayonnaise with shredded red cabbage, grated carrot and fine sliced red onion.
+I like to prepare an easy home-made coleslaw by simply mixing vegan mayonnaise with shredded red cabbage, grated carrot, and fine sliced red onion.

-* Baked sweet potatoes, follow the same method as above for white potatoes
+* Baked sweet potatoes, follow the same method as above for white potatoes.

-* Potato wedges, fries, chips
+* Potato wedges, fries, or chips.

-*Corn-on-the-cob, or a mix of cooked frozen peas and sweetcorn
+*Corn-on-the-cob, or a mix of cooked frozen peas and sweetcorn.

-* Pasta, spaghetti pasta or thick noodles
+* Pasta, spaghetti pasta, or thick pasta noodles.

-* Tortilla wraps, use the stew as a filling along with crisp lettuce leaves
+* Tortilla wraps, use the stew as a filling along with crisp lettuce leaves.

 * Oven roasted large tomatoes are also delicious served with campfire stew as they provide a juicy burst of flavour.
 Our tomatoes were just plain-roasted in the oven with no additions for about 15-20 minutes at 180 Fan/200 Celsius/ 392 Fahrenheit /Gas 6.
-Roasting tomatoes are a great way to use up fresh tomatoes that have gone a bit soft or wrinkly but still perfectly fine.
+Roasting tomatoes are a great way to use up fresh tomatoes or cherry tomatoes that have gone a bit soft or wrinkly but still perfectly fine.

 * As well as mashed potatoes, any mash is delicious with campfire stew such as mashed turnips [rutabaga], mashed celeriac, mashed carrots and parsnips, or try this Old Fashioned British Champ which is a tasty mix of mashed potatoes, mashed carrots, and cabbage.